 University Radioactive Ion Beam Consortium

-The University Radioactive Ion Beam (UNIRIB) consortium is a division of the Oak Ridge Institute for Science and Education (ORISE) focused on cutting-edge nuclear physics research.
-UNIRIB is a collaborative partnership involving Oak Ridge National Laboratory (ORNL) and nine member universities that leverages national laboratory and university resources to effectively accomplish the U.S. Department of Energy’s (DOE) strategic goals in the fundamental structure of nuclei.
+The University Radioactive Ion Beam (UNIRIB) consortium was a division of the Oak Ridge Institute for Science and Education (ORISE) focused on cutting-edge nuclear physics research.
+UNIRIB was a collaborative partnership involving Oak Ridge National Laboratory (ORNL) and nine member universities that leverages national laboratory and university resources to effectively accomplish the U.S. Department of Energy’s (DOE) strategic goals in the fundamental structure of nuclei.

 The UNIRIB (University Radioactive Ion Beam) consortium and its predecessor UNISOR (University Isotope Separator – Oak Ridge) have operated, since 1971, a facility and carried out basic nuclear physics research, within the ORNL HRIBF facility and its predecessors.
 Following the closure of HRIBF in April, 2012, the UNIRIB university researchers and staff continued to analyze data, publish papers and bring to closure the development of two experimental systems that were underway.
 Under development were a He-jet ion source and a time-of-flight mass analysis system, ORISS, (Oak Ridge Isomer Spectrometer and Separator).
 UNIRIB researchers demonstrated full offline operation and obtained initial performance figures for both.
 Both systems were delivered to the NSCL (National Superconducting Cyclotron Laboratory) at Michigan State University.
 UNIRIB ceased operation June 29, 2015.